ADP® National Employment Report

 What is the ADP National Employment Report in collaboration with Stanford University?

-• The ADP Research Institute (ADPRI) is advancing U.S. labor-market analysis by partnering with Stanford University’s Stanford Digital Economy Lab to produce new measures of private-sector employment with a focus on both jobs and pay.
+In 2022, the ADP Research Institute enhanced its U.S. labor-market analysis and partnered with the Stanford Digital Economy Lab to produce new measures of private-sector employment, with a focus on jobs and pay.

-• The new National Employment Report uses fine-grained, high-frequency data on jobs and pay to deliver a richer and more useful analysis of the labor market.
+The ADP National Employment Report’s fine-grained, high-frequency data on jobs and pay delivers a rich analysis of the labor market.

-How is the new report different from the previous National Employment Report?
+What is included in the National Employment Report?

-The new National Employment Report is intended as an independent measure of private-sector employment.
-It is not intended to forecast the Bureau of Labor Statistics (BLS) non-farm payrolls report.
+No. The ADP National Employment Report is an independent measure of private-sector employment.
+It is not intended to forecast the Bureau of Labor Statistics monthly jobs report.

-What are the advantages of the new ADP National Employment Report?
+What are the advantages of the ADP National Employment Report?

 Why did the ADP Research Institute change the National Employment Report?